nckstwrt/SafeDiscLoader2/README.md

 # SafeDiscLoader2
 Allows playing SafeDisc (version 2.0 to the latest 4.9) protected games on modern Windows.

-# Download
+## Download
 [Releases](https://github.com/nckstwrt/SafeDiscLoader2/releases)

-# Usage (For SafeDisc version 3 or higher)
+## Usage (For SafeDisc version 3 or higher)
-SafeDiscLoader2 is primarily "version.dll".
-For any game using SafeDisc 3 or higher you can just place version.dll in the same directory as the game's main executable and the game will automatically use version.dll without any further changes required to bypass SafeDisc.
+SafeDiscLoader2 is primarily just "version.dll".
+For any game using SafeDisc 3 or higher you can just place version.dll in the same directory as the game's main executable and the game can then be run normally.
+It will then automatically use version.dll without any further changes required to bypass SafeDisc.

-# Usage (For SafeDisc version 2)
+## Usage (For SafeDisc version 2)
 Old games do not automatically load version.dll - so it needs to be injected first using VersionInjector.exe

 ### Just Double-Click VersionInjector.exe